Great Ryton: Transport

 Minsterley Motors route 435 (Shrewsbury-Ludlow and vice versa) runs through the area and calls at Great Ryton.
 The service runs Mondays-Saturdays.

 Regional Cycle Route 32/33 passes through Great Ryton and Little Ryton, on its way from Condover to Longnor.

 Notable residents

 Josiah Oldfield, the lawyer, physician and advocate of fruitarian diet, was born at Great Ryton in 1863.
+Freddie Fox (jockey), was born at Great Ryton in 1888.
 Two unrelated Admirals who each became Commander-in-Chief, Plymouth, had their homes in Great Ryton after retirement.
 Sir Cecil Thursby, a distinguished commander in World War I, lived at The Styche until his death in 1936, while World War II veteran Sir Richard Onslow lived at Ryton Grove until his death in 1975.
 General Sir Peter de la Billiere (born 1934), who ultimately commanded the British contingent in the First Gulf War, lived at Ryton at time he enlisted in the British Army.